Tom91011/MVC_crud_app/README.md

 ## Aproach
 I wanted to create a CRUD app using MVC architecture.
 Any user can create, edit or delete their own existing articles and read other users articles.
-On creating a new article the user can opt to make it a private, whereby only they can read it.
+On creating a new article the user can choose to make it a private article, whereby only they can read it.
 In addition to articles, any user can comment on another users public article.

 The home page shows a grid view of articles, on initial load of the page a set number of articles will render in reverse chronological order, the user can scroll down where more articles will load, this can be done infinitely until there are now more articles to load.